omaha-consulting/omaha-server/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/Crystalnix/omaha-server/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/Crystalnix/omaha-server/?branch=master)
 [![Apache License, Version 2.0](https://img.shields.io/badge/license-Apache%202.0-red.svg)](https://github.com/Crystalnix/omaha-server/blob/master/LICENSE)

-**Omaha server no longer supports Python version 2 and Django 1.11 or lower version.
-If you need the old version of the application, then check the old_master branch.**
+**This branch no longer supports Python version 2 and Django 1.11 or lower version.
+If you need the old version of the application, then check the master branch.**

 Google Omaha server implementation and Sparkle (mac) feed management.

 Currently, our implementation is integrated into the updating processes of several organisations for products that require sophisticated update logic and advanced usage statistics.
 We provide additional support and further enhancement on a contract basis.
-For a case study and enquiries please refer [our website](https://www.crystalnix.com/case-study/google-omaha)
+For a case study and enquiries please refer [our website](https://omaha-consulting.com).

 ## Setting up a development server